-Mask Option Description 0x1 Loop Timing (ATM_OPT_LOOP_TIMING) When Loop Timing is enabled (bit 0 is set to 1), the board's logic obtains its SONET transmission clock from the clock signal recovered from the incoming ODL.
-Typically, this option is enabled for situations when the port is attached to an ATM switch, such as normal operation or Line Loopback testing.
-When Loop Timing is disabled (bit 0 is set to 0), the board uses its own clock (from the on-board crystal).
-This option must be disabled for Diagnostic Loopback testing.
-It is also appropriate to disable this option when the port's output line is attached to its own input line or when the port is attached to another ATM system that is not a switch.
-0x2 Diagnostic Loopback (1 in Figure 5-2) (ATM_OPT_DIAG_LOOPBACK) When Diagnostic Loopback is enabled (bit 1 is set to 1), the SUNI chip's internal loopback path is enabled, so that the R-FRED receives from the F-FRED.
+Mask Option Description 0x1 Loop Timing (ATM_OPT_LOOP_TIMING for HIO board, and ATM_PHYOPTS_LOOPT for XIO board) When Loop Timing is enabled (bit 0 is set to 1), the port's logic obtains its SONET transmission clock from the clock signal recovered from the incoming fiber.
+Typically, this option is enabled when the port is attached to an ATM switch, such as normal operation or Line Loopback testing.
+When Loop Timing is disabled (bit 0 is set to 0), the port uses its own clock (from the on-board crystal).
+This bit must be set to 0 for Diagnostic Loopback testing.
+It is also appropriate to set this bit to 0 when the port's output line is attached to its own input line or when the port is attached to another ATM system that is not a switch.
+0x2 Diagnostic Loopback (1 in Figure 5-3) (ATM_OPT_DIAG_LOOPBACK for HIO board, and ATM_PHYOPTS_DLE for XIO board) When Diagnostic Loopback is enabled (bit 1 is set to 1), the SUNI chip's internal loopback path is enabled, so that the R-FRED receives from the F-FRED.
 This option must be disabled for normal operation and when Line Loopback is enabled.
-Refer to Figure 5-2.
-0x4 Line Loopback (2 in Figure 5-2) (ATM_OPT_LINE_LOOPBACK) When Line Loopback is enabled (bit 2 is set to 1), the SUNI chip's external loopback path is enabled, so that the SUNI transmits to the outgoing ODL exactly what it receives from the incoming ODL.
+Refer to Figure 5-3.
+0x4 Line Loopback (2 in Figure 5-3) (ATM_OPT_LINE_LOOPBACK for HIO board, and ATM_PHYOPTS_LLE for XIO board) When Line Loopback is enabled (bit 2 is set to 1), the SUNI chip's external loopback path is enabled, so that the SUNI transmits to the outgoing ODL exactly what it receives from the incoming ODL.
 This option must be disabled for normal operation and when Diagnostic Loopback is enabled.
-Refer to Figure 5-2.
+Refer to Figure 5-3.